maxmilton/dotfiles-OLD/README.md

 # Overview

 Nothing special really, just my personal collection of dot files.
-There's no script for automatically creating symlinks or authing like that so you'll need to manually copy the files or create symlinks.
+There's no script for automatically creating symlinks or anything like that so you'll need to manually copy the files or create symlinks.

 ## Licence